 Redstrom opened his eyes two days later and saw his mother sitting next to him.
-“Hi mom,” he said, smiling, before falling back asleep.
+“Hi, mom,” he said, smiling, before falling back asleep.

 Redstrom spent the next month at UVA, relearning how to swallow and how to walk up a flight of stairs.
 His withered muscles and oxygen-depleted brain started regaining their strength.

 He returned to his house in Powhatan in mid-November, and eventually he could walk on his own and go to the bathroom by himself.
-He resumed work remotely and in April returned to his office at Chippenham Hospital for the first time in eight months.
+He resumed work remotely and, in April, returned to his office at Chippenham Hospital for the first time in eight months.

 The cost of his transplant exceeded $2 million, he said.
 A small portion of that falls to him, but he describes the financial responsibility as manageable, thanks to his health insurance.

-He attributes his survival to a series of miracles, from Dr. Malhotra recommending a transplant, to his donor dying and providing the lungs.
+Redstrom attributes his survival to a series of miracles, from Dr. Malhotra recommending a transplant, to his donor dying and providing the lungs.
 God was behind it all, he believes.

 “Everything was aligned for me to make it,” Redstrom said.